j0hnbarbosa/SuorcApp/Readme.md

  - [x]  Crop Sudoku using the outline of your grid.

- - [ ]  Find the position of the numbers in the Sudoku grids.
+ - [x]  Find the position of the numbers in the Sudoku grids.

- - [ ]  Use tesseract to identify numbers.
+ - [x]  Use tensorflow to identify the numbers.

- - [ ]  Solve the Sudoku game.

- - [ ]  Display the game solution on the screen.

- - [ ]  User can click on the image to zoom it.
+ - [x]  User can click on the image to zoom it.

 ## Download OpenCv